oaknational/dfe-curriculum-ontology/ontology/widoco-config/introduction-en.md

-This ontology defines the foundational classes and properties for representing educational curriculum structures.
+XXXXX This ontology defines the foundational classes and properties for representing educational curriculum structures.
 It organizes curriculum data into three main hierarchies:

  1. **Temporal Hierarchy**: Phases, key stages, and year groups (age-based progression)
  2. **Programme Hierarchy**: Subjects, sub-subjects, and schemes (how subjects are organized)